1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 !!! success

-    ***After successful installation of the new thermistor and/or cartridge heater, execute a PID calibration using e.g. Octoprint.***
+    ***After successful installation of the new thermistor and/or cartridge heater, execute a PID tuning using e.g. Octoprint.***

 ---